-- A. An employee shall, no later than his/her scheduled starting time, notify his/her supervisor or designated contact person of any absence due to illness. - B. Failure of an employee to supply proper notification to his/her supervisor or designated contact person may result in: - 1.
+- A. An employee shall, no later than their scheduled starting time, notify their supervisor or designated contact person of any absence due to illness. - B. Failure of an employee to supply proper notification to their supervisor or designated contact person may result in: - 1.
 Denial of use of sick leave for the absence. - 2.
 Disciplinary action.